Solving social issues with digitally converging multidisciplinary knowledge

 Today, as digital technology becomes an ever more indispensable part of our lives, society is continually diversifying and new values are emerging.
 The priorities are for society as a whole to develop sustainably while maintaining fairness and responding to people’s often widely varying interests.
 This demands a broad set of solutions from multiple perspectives, which are counteracted by the increasing fragmentation within the fields of study and research that are working to address specific issues.
 While vast amounts of expertise are accumulated in each field, the challenge is how to apply a wider focus – balancing the ability to delve deeply into one field while taking others into account.
 In an increasingly diverse society, research and development that is confined to a single field is quite simply no longer appropriate.

-Fujitsu's Advanced Converging Technologies Laboratories (ACT Labs) believes that this situation requires a new approach that combines multiple disciplines.
+Fujitsu's Converging Technologies Laboratory (CT Lab) believes that this situation requires a new approach that combines multiple disciplines.
 As a result, we are conducting R & D on Converging Technologies, which combine multidisciplinary knowledge including natural science, social science, and humanities.

 The recent examples of COVID-19 have thrown a sharp spotlight on the need for combining multidisciplinary knowledge.
 Balancing the control and prevention of infection with the essential pressures of maintaining economic activities requires innovative thinking across multiple disciplines such as epidemiology, public health and economics.
 Public policy, which has traditionally relied on experience and intuition, now requires an evidence-based scientific approach.
 As a direct result, we have seen the advent of behavioral economics knowledge being applied, which combines behavioral science and economics.